 Contact us to learn more about ways your organization can engage with Princeton Ph.D. and masters students via:

-Share a professional development workshop/ webinar for graduate students on any one of our core competencies (insert list of competencies).
-Or, consider having a Ph.D. within your organization share their career journey and/or a presentation about the role(s) of Ph.D.’s and masters employees within your organization as part of our #WithAPhD campaign.
+Share a professional development workshop/ webinar for graduate students on any one of our core competencies.
+Or, consider having a Princeton Ph.D. alum or another doctoral professional within your organization share their career journey and/or a presentation about the role(s) of Ph.D.’s and masters employees within your organization as part of our weekly Virtual Meetup series.

 Arrange a full or half-day visit for graduate students to tour your organization, learn about current trends in your industry, and meet Ph.D. and masters professionals (and/or Princeton graduate alumni) working in various roles.
 These visits can potentially be structured to include presentations by senior leaders about the organization's mission/goals/objectives and/or division-specific presentations to help students understand the multidisciplinary nature of projects and teams.
 Industry exploration days might also include shadowing opportunities to expose graduate students to a "day in the life" of a particular profession or field.

 Full-time Opportunities for Graduate Students and/or Internships in the For-Profit Sector